Mechanical seal engineering is used throughout all industrial processes. The different types of mechanical seals are

 Three types of mechanical seals are used in process equipment:

 A cartridge-mounted, end-face mechanical seal is a self-contained unit that houses the sealing components—a gland, sleeve, and hardware.
 A cartridge seal allows the unit to be preassembled and preset by the manufacturer.
 With the manufacturer handling these tasks, installation, and maintenance are simplified.
 Cartridges may be equipped with one or two seals, depending on the application’s requirements.

-Component, end-face mechanical seals consist of a separate rotating member and stationary seat that mounts in a gland or housing.
+Component, end-face mechanical seals consist of a separate rotating member and a stationary seat that mount in a gland or housing.
 Since they are not preset, installation and maintenance are more complicated than cartridge seals.
 Installing these requires experienced technicians who can properly install and adjust them.

 Air seals are noncontacting, pneumatic devices engineered to seal rotating shafts.
 These seals are primarily installed in dry powder or slurry applications.
 They use small amounts of air or inert gas to protect against product loss, emissions, and contamination.
 This air is throttled to create positive pressure and an effective seal.

 Seal Chamber Types

 The type of seal chamber affects the seal design and type chosen.

-The correct bore size must be known to ensure that the correct mechanical seal type is selected.
+The correct bore size must be known to ensure that the ideal mechanical seal type is selected.